xrgtn/ffmpeg-i386pic/README.md

 Given that ffmpeg's asm codebase is about 3 times that of libx264, it will take several months of hacking.

+3 days went to converting vp9itxfm\_16bpp.o and vp9itxfm.o to PIC (2440 and
+8144 relocations respectively).

 At the moment the next files still have R\_386\_32 (absolute address) relocations in .text:
 ```